-The District's own policies acknowledge that an "achieved in practice" determination is a 9 substitute for a determination that a particular control technology is both economically and 10 technically feasible: "The fact that a particular control technology is 'achieved-in-practice' 11 implies its inherent economic and technological feasibility."27 In this case, it is plain that the 12 ECS have not been "achieved in practice."
-The ECS have never been used on all tanks 13 throughout the fermentation cycle at CCWS, nor has the District demonstrated their use in that 14 manner at any other facility.
-There is no source testing data from which to develop a 15 performance standard, and as a result the District has been forced to use a rolling average based 16 on estimates that it concedes may require revision.
-The ECS have never been used in the manner 17 that the District proposes to require them to be used at CCWS.
-The SJVAPCD has 18 comprehensively reviewed the use of the ECS statewide and has concluded that they have not 19 been "achieved in practice."
-The regulated community should not be required to use technology 20 that has never been used under the same conditions as BACT and has not been demonstrated to 21 be effective.
-22
+The District's own policies acknowledge that an "achieved in practice" determination is a 14 substitute for a determination that a particular control technology is both economically and 15 technically feasible: "The fact that a particular control technology is 'achieved-in-practice' 16 implies its inherent economic and technological feasibility."
+In this case, it is plain that the 17 ECS have not been "achieved in practice."
+The ECS have never been used on all tanks 18 throughout the fermentation cycle at CCWS, nor has the District demonstrated their use in that 19 manner at any other facility.
+There is no source testing data from which to develop a 20 performance standard, and as a result the District has been forced to use estimates that it 21 concedes may require revision.
+The ECS have never been used in the manner that the District 22 proposes to require them to be used at CCWS.
+The SJVAPCD has comprehensively reviewed 23 the use of the ECS statewide and has concluded that they have not been "achieved in practice."